ak9347128658/Backend_nodejs/week1_2/code/postgres/week2/day1/README.md

    )
    ORDER BY dd.month, dd.day_of_week;
    ```
-   *Explanation*: Counts sales by day of week and month, by month alone, and a grand total.
+   *What it does*: Counts sales by day and month, by month, and a grand total.

-4. **Units Sold by Product and Category**
+4. **Units by Product and Category**
    ```sql
    SELECT
        p.product_id,